NVIDIA/NVFlare/docs/examples/hello_tf_job_api.rst

    :lineno-start: 58
    :linenos:

-After finishing the local train, the train method uses the newly-trained weights to build a new ``DXO`` to update the ``Shareable`` with and then returns it back to the NVIDIA FLARE server.
+After finishing the local training, the newly-trained weights are sent back to the NVIDIA FLARE server in the params of :mod:`FLModel<nvflare.app_common.abstract.fl_model>`.

 NVIDIA FLARE Server & Application